web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/cssLoader.md

 ```

 :::tip
-When using Rspack as the bundler, this configuration is only supported when set [disableCssExtract](https://modernjs.dev/builder/api/config-output.html#outputdisablecssextract) is true.
+When using Rspack as the bundler, this configuration is only supported when set [disableCssExtract](https://modernjs.dev/builder/en/api/config-output.html#outputdisablecssextract) is true.

+To modify CSS Modules configuration, it is recommended to use the [output.cssModules](https://modernjs.dev/builder/en/api/config-output.html#outputcssmodules) configuration.
 :::

 ### Object Type